jiangnanzhentao/SPRC-RD/README.md

 python run.py -c configs/benchmark/sprc_rd/sprc_rd_256_200e.py -m train data.root=/path/to/dataset
 ```

-Training runs for 200 epochs without validation-based checkpoint selection. `training_state.pth` is overwritten after each epoch only for interruption recovery.
+Training runs for 200 epochs. `training_state.pth` is overwritten after each epoch only for interruption recovery.
 At epoch 200, the code saves `sprc_rd_final.pth`, fits PSRC using normal training images, and embeds the calibration statistics into that same final model.

 Resume an interrupted run: